yruslan/channel_scala/README.md

-# channel
+# Channel

-Scala implementation of the concurrency primitive similar to GoLang channels.
+This is one of Scala implementations of GoLang channels.

+ToDo

+### Docs

+ToDo